The Top 10 Best Abdominal Exercises Part 2

 Hold this “V” position for several seconds to begin.
 As you get stronger, hold the position longer.
 Return to your starting position slowly.

-To fold up: Eventually you will be able to do this exercise as a sit-up alternative starting by lying flat on the floor, up into a v-sit and touch your toes, back down to a flat position on the floor.
-In this way your entire body fully extends then folds completely up.
+To fold up: Eventually, you will be able to do this exercise as a sit-up alternative starting by lying flat on the floor, up into a v-sit and touching your toes, and back down to a flat position on the floor.
+In this way, your entire body fully extends and then folds completely up.

 Here is a great explanation of the basic v-sit and the v-sit-up: